-Pyxc: Build Your First Language with LLVM
+pyxc: Build Your First Programming Language with LLVM

-What You'll Build
+What We'll Build

 Where We're Headed

-Here's what Pyxc looks like after chapter 11 — everything below runs today:
+Here's what pyxc looks like after chapter 11 — everything below runs today:

 extern def printd(x)